Icezones instead of firewalls: extended entanglement beyond the event horizon and unitary evaporation of a black hole: Entanglement in Unitary Model of Black Hole Decay

 A black hole with spin zero would prefer to emit particles with no spin, but in our example we have only electrons at our disposal.
 Such a black hole would not have any preference to emit either spin down or spin up electron.
 Therefore, the coefficients in the first step $\alpha$ and $\beta$ are of the same order.
 However, in the second step, the coefficients $\gamma$ and $\rho$ would tend to be very small since such processes are strongly suppressed.
 Thus we learn that \be \alpha \approx \beta , \ \ \ \gamma \ll \delta , \ \ \ \rho \ll \sigma . \ee

-To conclude this section, our knowledge about black hole evaporation indicates that what an observer registers at infinity is not random at all.
+Our knowledge about black hole evaporation indicates that what an observer registers at infinity is not random at all.
 It is actually strongly correlated with the black hole itself.
-Thus, when we consider entanglement in the presence of the black hole, we cannot neglect the state of the black hole.
+Thus, when we consider entanglement in the presence of the black hole, unitarity implies that we cannot neglect the state of the black hole.

+To see more generally what unitarity of black hole evaporation implies, we recall that entanglement allows us to learn about one part of the entangled state by doing measurement on the other part.
+In the context of the manifestly unitary black hole decay process in Fig.~\ref{process} this implies the following.
+If we measure the state of $E$, and for example find it in the state $\left| \uparrow_{E} \right\rangle $, then we automatically know the state of the system $B_2 +L$, i.e.